Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 }'
 ```

-This query will return all documents were any entry of `opening_hours.day` contains `monday` and `opening_hours.time` contains the value `10-18`, but the specific combination is not expressed, the `term` queries are not related to the nested document structure.
-Therefore the response contains all documents were fields hold these values.
+With the given index mapping above, this query will return all documents where any entry of `opening_hours.day` contains value `monday` and where `opening_hours.time` contains the value `10-18`.
+This does not reduce the results to these documents only that match both values for the same entry of `opening_hours`.

 > **🔎** The `nested` field type groups properties as inner documents.
-Elastiscearch indexes the documents separately.
+Elastiscearch indexes these documents separately.

-Once the index mapping makes use of the `nested` field te search request can be more precise by using a `nested` sub query.
+Once the index mapping makes use of the `nested` field the search request can search for inner documents by using a `nested` sub query.

 <details>
 <summary>Check the updated index mapping</summary>